 - Geographic reach.
 Access applications from any location, on any device, leveraging the connectivity backbone of cloud service providers (CSPs).

 - Integration.
-Integrate with other systems (application programming interface) seamlessly—and cost-effectively.
+Integrate with other systems (application programming interface) seamlessly—and cost-effectively with cloud migration solutions.

 - Simplicity.
 Hasten and simplify the setup of data and applications and make updates automatic.